-5.2 Determination of whether a purported loan should be regarded as a loan
+5.2 Determination of whether a purported amount should be regarded as debt or equity

-Commentary to Article 9 of the OECD Model Tax Convention notes at paragraph 3(b) that Article 9 is relevant "not only in determining whether the rate of interest provided for in a loan contract is an arm's length rate, but also whether a prima facie loan can be regarded as a loan or should be regarded as some other kind of payment, in particular a contribution to equity capital."
-15
+Commentary to Article 9 of the OECD Model Tax Convention notes at paragraph 3(b) that Article 9 is relevant "not only in determining whether the rate of interest provided for in a loan contract is an arm's length rate, but also whether a prima facie loan can be regarded as a loan or should be regarded as some other kind of payment, in particular a contribution to equity capital."18

-In considering whether an amount should be regarded as debt or something else (for example, equity), Chapter I of the OECD Guidelines, in particular the accurate delineation of the actual transaction under section D.1, is relevant.
-By accurately delineating a transaction one is then able to determine whether an amount is treated as debt, equity or something else.
+In considering whether an amount should be regarded as debt or equity, Chapter I of the OECD Guidelines, in particular the accurate delineation of the actual transaction under section D.1, is relevant.
+By accurately delineating a transaction one is then able to determine whether an amount is treated as debt or equity.

 If it is considered that the arrangements made in relation to the transaction, viewed in their totality, differ from those which would have been adopted by independent enterprises behaving in a commercially rational manner in comparable circumstances, the guidance at section D.2 of Chapter I of the OECD Guidelines may also be relevant.
+Broadly it deals with the exceptional circumstances in which an actual transaction may be disregarded or substituted.